Will Having an Attorney Make You Look Guilty to The Arizona Nursing Board?

 - Unprofessional Conduct Defense: representing practicing professionals who have faced discipline because they’ve been accused of professional misconduct, unethical behavior, or crime.

 - Hearings: If appealed, a nurse’s case will move forward to the Office of Administrative Hearings in front of an Administrative Law Judge.

 Nurse License Compact

 Nurses in Arizona can get a nursing license that’s good for practicing nursing in other states.
 It can be beneficial as it allows for more job opportunities for the individual.
 The Nurse Licensure Compact (NLC) provides for recognition of nursing licenses between the states who are members of this compact in the United States.

 The NLC allows nurses to practice in more than one state without additional licenses.

 Primary State of Residence

-For a Compact license, a nurse is required to apply in the state that is the primary state of residence.
+For a Compact license, a nurse must apply in the state that is their primary residence.
 The primary state of residence is all about the person’s legal residency status.
-This is shown by the driver’s license, the person’s voter’s card, and federal income tax returns.
-It does not have to do whether or not they own property in the state.
+The driver’s license, the person’s voter’s card, and federal income tax returns can show it.
+It does not have to do with whether or not they own property in the state.

 Compact License vs Multistate License